Alpina B3 (E90)

 The Alpina B3 (E90) and Alpina D3 (E90) are a series of high performance compact executive cars manufactured by German automobile manufacturer Alpina from 2007 to 2013.
 Based on the BMW 3 Series (E90), the B3 and D3 were available in coupé, saloon, convertible (not available for the D3) and station wagon body styles.
 The B3 was officially unveiled at the 2007 Geneva Motor Show.
+The coupé debuted the following summer at the Goodwood Festival of Speed, and the convertible debuted at the IAA 2007.

 Development and introduction

 Development of the B3 began in 2006.
 At that time, it was speculated that the car would either be introduced with a 4.4-litre supercharged V8 engine (already used in the B5, B6 and B7) or a naturally aspirated V8 engine (as used in the 550i and 750i).
 The supercharger would've been Alpina's own design.
 Both of these speculations were nullified when the car was introduced in 2007 as it utilised a modified version of the BMW N54 inline-6 engine used in the 335i.
 The B3 was available with rear-wheel-drive or all-wheel-drive drivetrains.
 The cars equipped with the all-wheel-drive (BMW xDrive) system were called Allrad.

 The engine was modified by the addition of an Alpina specific ECU, oil cooler and lighter and stronger MAHLE pistons.
 These modifications allowed the engine to generate 360 PS between 5,500 rpm to 6,000 rpm and 369 lbft of torque at 3,800 rpm to 5,000 rpm.
 The engine has a red-line of 7,000 rpm.
 The engine was mated to a 6-speed ZF automatic transmission paired with a control system called Switch Tronic.
 The control system was first introduced by the company in 1993 and has a manual mode which allows the driver to change gears either by the gear lever or by buttons present behind the steering wheel.
 Shift times had been significantly improved, taking 100 milliseconds to shift gears.